British Stock-Car Racing in the 1950s-1970s

 http://www.petermarsh.freeuk.com/stockcar/

 John Dawson has been around the oval track scene for many years, and his [first] site mixes history with today's news, a "blog", fascinating links, and it is still growing.
 Don't be put off by the "rotating" link bars on the first site --- they do work if you nail them!
-John has also opened a newer site (second one below), and I believe is transferring the photos to it.

 http://www.johndawson.me.uk/